stashed/docs/docs/addons/mariadb/overview/index.md

 ## Next Steps

-- Install MariaDB addon for Stash following the guide from [here](/docs/addons/mariadb/setup/install.md).
+- Backup your MariaDB database using Stash following the guide from [here](/docs/addons/mariadb/helm/index.md).